clarkezone/rive-windows/prototype/README.md

 # Prototypes

 ## 0.1 Standalone Windows Project
+Outcome: standalone project added to this repo
+Status: Step 7 in progress
 Plan:
 1. Create a project with empty window using modern techniques, no glfw
 2. Rebuild path_fiddle stripping all non-windows code and leveraging native windowing